 STATUS – H3101′s Davis amendment was killed by Lt.
 Gov. McConnell in a parliamentary move

 H3101 was voted down by the Sen. 33-9

 YOUR ACTION IS NEEDED NOW.
 It doesn’t matter where in South Carolina you live, take these actions today.

-1. Call your State Senator.
+1. Call your State Represenative.
 Be strong, but respectful.
-Urge your State Senator to vote YES on H3101.
-If they do not commit to a YES vote, ask them why.
+Urge your State rep to support and cosponsor H4979.
+If they do not commit to a YES, ask them why.
 If they’re undecided, let them know you’ll call them back in another day.
 It is important that you call because a phone call has 10x the impact of an email, especially as the bill could be moving quickly.

 You can find your legislator’s contact information by clicking HERE.

 2. Call the House Committee Chair, Bill Sandifer.
 Strongly, but respectfully urge him to move this important bill forward to a vote in his committee.
 A phone call has 10x the impact of an email.

 3. Call the rest of the House committee members.
 Again, be strong, but respectful.
 Urge each of them to take action to move the bill forward and vote YES on H4979.
 If they do not commit to a YES vote, ask them why.
 If they’re undecided, let them know you’ll call back in a few days.